gLevaa/moonlight-admin/README.md

 </ul>

 ## Setup
-I'm not going to spoonfeed you with this.
-So I'll keep it short and simple.

 <ol>
   <li>Get the moonlight dir onto your site</li>
   <li>Use the SQL file in /sql/ to setup your database</li>